Live Nomadic – PRIVATE TOUR ONLY

 The main temple hall has beautiful carvings on its wooden posts and beams, and the walls of the interior space are brightly decorated with paintings and stories depicting the lives of famous Arhats.

 This evening you will be welcomed into the Ger of a nomadic family who lives within the national park.
-Here you will have the opportunity learn about their traditional way of life and help prepare food in readiness for dinner with your family!
-(B,L,D)
+Here you will have the opportunity learn about their traditional way of life and help prepare food in readiness for dinner with your family.
+For the next 2 nights you will be a guest of this family, staying in a simple ger close to the family ger (B,L,D).

-Overnight with a nomadic family in their ger
+Overnight – stay with a nomadic family in a basic ger

 Day 3 - Nomad Family

-Overnight with a nomadic family in their ger
+Overnight – stay with a nomadic family in a basic ger

 Day 4 - Departure